27 creative social event ideas for the workplace

 6. Share a virtual drink or food tasting

-Whether it’s wine, chocolate, cheese, or coffee, guided tastings create a shared sensory experience.
-During the event, a sommelier, barista, or culinary expert can guide the team through the tasting, sharing insights and answering questions.
-Sending tasting kits to participants ensures everyone can join in fully.
+Whether it's wine, chocolate, cheese, or coffee, guided tastings create a shared sensory experience.
+A sommelier, barista, or culinary expert can guide the team through the tasting.
+They share insights and answer questions.
+Sending tasting kits ahead of time helps remote employees feel included and boosts participation.

 Frequently Asked Questions